Going to Nampo? Read this first

 Wear comfortable shoes

-The Nampo showgrounds are large, spread-out and rather dusty in parts; exploring the exhibits and stalls require a considerable amount of walking and standing.
+The Nampo showgrounds is large, spread-out and rather dusty in parts; exploring the exhibits and stalls require a considerable amount of walking and standing.
 Wear comfortable shoes.

 Feeling hungry?

 Vetkoeks, boerie rolls, sosaties, burgers, the famous jafels, curry-and-rice, delicious home-made treats and much more are available.
-The Fanie Ferreira Hall can seat 1 200 people simultaneously and for people in a hurry there are 22 specialised and general takeaway stalls.
+The Fanie Ferreira Hall can seat up-to 1 200 people simultaneously and for people in a hurry there are over 22 specialised and general takeaway stalls.
+A beer garden is also available and tea room for beverages.

 A jaffel